 The “Project S” program was launched over ten years ago to address the lack of exposure to Sikhs in the mainstream media.

 Through “Project S” Chapman University undergraduate/graduate film students travel abroad to film five to eight Sikh-themed films.
 “Project S” is a two-semester course.
 The summer semester is focused on pre-production and on-site filming and the fall semester involves postproduction.
 The courses are taught by Chapman faculty and provide the students with course credit.
 It is a very unique program—no other university has anything like it.
 The classes have previously gone to Thailand, Malawi, the UK, and Australia.
-The latest class travelled to France where they made five films.
+The latest class traveled to France where they made five films.
 The films include topics such as an activist who fights against a French law that bans the wearing of religious symbols; a French man who was raised Catholic and converted to Sikhism; the story of a Sikh family who fled Punjab for France after the attack of 1984; and the first elected Sikh in France.